PolymerLabs/arcs/shells/pipes-shell/README.md

 - solo
   - fetch manifest from [manifest-url] instead of the default
   - if omitted, use default manifest

+- test
+  - test each ShellApi invocation at startup

 ## Glitch Support